The combined pill is a daily tablet that contains two hormones, progestin and oestrogen, which are similar to hormones in your body.

-The pill (combined pill or birth control pill) is a tablet that contains two hormones, progestin and estrogen, which are similar to natural hormones in a woman’s body.
-The hormones prevent an egg from being released by the woman each month and make it harder for the man’s sperm to get into the womb.
+The hormones prevent an egg from being released by the ovaries each month and make it harder for sperm to get into the uterus (womb).

 How good is the pill at preventing a pregnancy?

-- The pill works well at preventing a pregnancy.
-Its ability to stop a pregnancy largely depends on a person using it properly.
+- The pill works well at preventing pregnancy.
+However, its ability to stop a pregnancy largely depends on a person using it properly.

 What are the advantages of the pill?

-- It can make your periods lighter, and reduce period pain.
+- It can make your periods regular, lighter, and less painful

-- Your previous fertility will return immediately after you stop the pill.
+- Your fertility will return to normal immediately after the you stop using the pill

-- It is not used during sex so will not affect the spontaneity.
+- It is not used during sex so will not affect spontaneity

-- It helps protect against some forms of cancer (endometrial and ovarian).
+- It helps protect against some forms of cancer (uterus (womb), colorectal, and ovarian).